christinahedges/gaiaoffline/README.md

 This will download ~3500 csv files and will take a long time.
 If you interupt the download for any reason, simply repeat the command and the database will pick up the download from wherever you've left off.

+#### 2MASS crossmatching

-Once this is complete, you can optionally download the gaia-2MASS cross match using
+Once the above catalog is complete, you can optionally download the gaia-2MASS cross match.
+This will do a left join, meaning that it will only keep entries with a matching target in the Gaia DR3 catalog you have downloaded in the step above.

+You can download the crossmatch database using

 ```python
 from gaiaoffline import populate_tmass_xmatch
 populate_tmass_xmatch()
 ```

-Once this is finished you can then download the 2MASS database using
+Once this is finished you can then download the 2MASS magnitudes that correspond to each cross match using

 ```python
 from gaiaoffline import populate_tmass